William Henry O'Connell

 William Henry O'Connell (December 8, 1859 – April 22, 1944) was an American cardinal of the Catholic Church.
-He served as Archbishop of Boston from 1907 until his death in 1944, and was made a cardinal in 1911.
+He served as archbishop of Boston in Massachusetts from 1907 until his death in 1944, and was made a cardinal in 1911.
+He previously served as bishop of the Diocese of Portland in Maine from 1901 to 1906.

 Early life

 William O'Connell was born on December 8, 1859, in Lowell, Massachusetts, to John and Bridget (née Farrelly) O'Connell, who were Irish immigrants.
 The youngest of eleven children, he had six brothers and four sisters.
 His father worked at a textile mill and died when William was four years old.
 During his high school career, he excelled at music, particularly the piano and organ.

 O'Connell entered St. Charles College in Ellicott City, Maryland, in 1876.
-At St. Charles, he was a pupil of the noted poet John Banister Tabb.
-He returned to Massachusetts two years later and entered Boston College, from which he graduated in 1881 with gold medals in philosophy, physics, and chemistry.
+At St. Charles, he was a pupil of the poet John Banister Tabb.
+He returned to Massachusetts two years later and entered Boston College.
+He graduated there in 1881 with gold medals in philosophy, physics, and chemistry.
 He then furthered his studies at the Pontifical North American College in Rome.

 Priesthood

-O'Connell was ordained to the priesthood by Lucido Cardinal Parocchi on June 8, 1884.
-A pneumonia and bronchial congestion cut short his pursuit of a doctorate in divinity at the Pontifical Urban Athenaeum, forcing him to return to the United States in 1885 without his degree.
+O'Connell was ordained to the priesthood by Cardinal Lucido Parocchi on June 8, 1884.
+A pneumonia and bronchial congestion cut short his pursuit of a doctorate in divinity at the Pontifical Urban Athenaeum, forcing him to return to the United States in 1885.